sidharthjuyal/Intermediate-JavaScript/README.md

 ---

 ## 🔗 Connect
-I'm constantly learning, improving, and refining this — if you're on the same path, feel free to connect.
+I'm constantly learning, improving, and refining this.
+If you're on the same path, feel free to connect.
 > Let’s get better at JavaScript.
 Brick by brick.
 Byte by byte.